FMFigueroa/grpc-tonic/README.md

 }
 ```

-<p align="justify">If you now inspect the Autometrics explorer on `http://localhost:6789` you will see your metrics.</p>
+If you now inspect the Autometrics explorer on `http://localhost:6789` you will see your metrics.